 What Type Of Loupe Should Be Used To Examine A Diamond?
 May 14, 2017 – Posted in: Jewelry Blog

 Loupes are used in all sorts of industries to examine all sorts of products.
-Printers of all kinds, art historians and collectors, watchmakers, surgeons, modelling enthusiasts and many more.
-Oh, and jewelers, of course.
+Printers of all kinds, art historians and collectors, watchmakers, surgeons, modeling enthusiasts, and many more.
+Oh, and jewelers and diamonds, of course.

 Public Perception of Loupes